qrvey/partner-portal/v2-website/versioned_docs/version-7.1/ui-docs/dataviews/chart-types/ms-line.md

-If you have only one category you’d like to visualize, you can use a <a href="/docs/ui-docs/dataviews/chart-types/line-charts" target="_blank">Line Chart</a>.
+If you have only one category you’d like to visualize, you can use a [Line Chart](../chart-types/line.md).

 ## Styling the Multiseries Line Chart